- In an emergency situation please call the Police on 999.

 You can access the basic awareness and foundation safeguarding training via the portal.
 If the highest level of training needed is the Foundation you need to attend a face to face course.
 There is also training in the portal covering Modern Slavery.

 Guidance on what to do in order to access the course is available in this document here:

-NB: When entering your Parish name please use the full name or Parish code (available from your PSO).
-E.g St Stephens, Southmead or Benefice and Parish of Southmead, not 'St Stephens'.
+NB: When entering your Parish name please use the full name: E.g St Stephens, Southmead or Benefice and Parish of Southmead, not 'St Stephens'.

-The Diocese of Bristol support PCCs in meeting your safeguarding responsibilities by providing trainers to deliver the C1, the S1 and now the C5 (Safeguarding Refresher) training courses locally in Parishes.
+The Diocese of Bristol support PCCs in meeting your safeguarding responsibilities by providing trainers to deliver the Safeguarding Foundation and the Safer Recruitment courses locally in Parishes.
 We recognise that many of our trainers and trainees are volunteers; since it's important that our time together is used efficiently, we ask that there is a minimum number of 10 for a training session.
 If you have trouble filling these places we can help you to organise a joint session with neighbouring parishes.

-In order to request a C1 Safeguarding Foundation, an S1 Safer Recruitment or a C5 Saferguaridng Refresher course please complete the form and return to email@example.com
+In order to request a Safeguarding Foundation or a Safer Recruitment course please complete the form and return to firstname.lastname@example.org